aniketjivani/aniketjivani/README.md

-Graduate Student at University of Michigan!
+Graduate Student at University of Michigan Mechanical Engineering

-I work on topics in uncertainty quantification with a particular interest in surrogate models and their role in methods for experimental design.
+I work on topics in uncertainty quantification with a particular interest in surrogate models and their role in methods for various levels of experimental design.
 Currently exploring:

 - Active learning
 - Neural ODEs and related methods